 But, why even bother giving a number rating to a game in the first place?
 It’s a way to help me think about and evaluate how much fun I had playing a game.
 I could say after playing something, “well, that was fun”.
 Some people are content to leave it at that, and that’s cool.
 For me, though, I like having the mental tool to be able to codify and assess how much fun I had.
 “That was a 7” helps me gage, for example, how much I want to repeat the experience or recommend the game to a friend.

 I also like having a basis for comparison to other games.
 If I have two dice games on my shelf, which one do I want to play more?
 If I find one dice game more fun than the other, why am I keeping both?
 Ratings help me answer all that.
-Again, lots of people don’t need ratings to make those decisions.
-It helps me, though!

-Some people rate games based on some kind of objective judgment about the quality of the mechanisms or the design.
+Instead of my very subjective rating system, I could rate games based on some kind of objective judgment about the quality of the mechanisms or the design.
 For example, some people would give 7 Wonders a 10 because they think it incorporates card drafting in the most elegant way they’ve seen in games.
 Fair enough.
 I don’t pretend to know nearly enough about game design or mechanisms to make that judgment.
 I am, however, an expert in how something makes me feel.

 Before I go on to explain my own ranking system, I’ll note that BGG’s own explanation of its ranking system leans more towards the subjective rather than the objective, although in a slightly different way than I’m talking about.
 BGG emphasizes a player’s willingness to play a game, rather than talk about a player’s subjective emotions.
 A 10 for them is “always want to play”, while a 1 is “won’t catch me dead playing this game”.
 I think that’s a decent way to think about it.
 However, it runs into the problem that I don’t always want to play any game.
 My mood about playing a game shifts and changes.
 Sometimes I’ll get tired of my truly favorite games and want to play something I might have ranked a 7 instead.